 Support services are also available for financial aid, career and transfer counseling, job placement and child care.
-For further information, call the Adult Resource Center Coordinator, Professor Robert Rubin, Tower, Plaza Level: (516) 572-7103.
+For further information, call the Adult Resource Center Coordinator, Professor Robert Rubin, at (516) 572-7103 or visit our center at Nassau Hall, room 19.